-Another museum that I can’t really say is a bargain, but they do offer free days every couple of months.
+Another museum that I can’t really say is a bargain, but they do offer free days a couple of times a year.
 Lisa said the free day she attended wasn’t crowded at all.
 Regular admission is $10 for adults.
 You can find current exhibits and more information on their website.

 Glen Eyrie Castle (3820 North 30th Street)

 Tour the castle that the founder of Colorado Springs, General William Jackson Palmer, built for his bride.
 The castle and grounds are amazingly relaxing and beautiful, with a “mini Garden of the Gods” on the property.
 The tour is $6, free for children ages 5 and under.
 Advance reservations are required – more info here.

 Trolley Museum (2333 Steel Drive)

 See historical streetcars and trolleys.
 Cost is $5 for adults and $3 for kids.
 Hours and information here.

 Miramount Castle Museum (9 Capitol Hill Avenue)